 Another way to create an interesting newsletter for your subscribers is by interviewing an expert.

-You can also interview people that your subscribers will relate to, like their peers.
+You can also interview people your subscribers will relate to, like their peers.
 For example, Interface Lover, a magazine for creative professionals, regularly interviews designers that their readers can be inspired by.

-Interactive Newsletter Content
+Interactive Newsletter Ideas

 Here are some interactive newsletter content ideas you can use.